 Relax and unwind learning about the best Japanese wisdom for a perfectly imperfect life in Beth Kempton’s lovely little book, Wabi Sabi.

-Tara Brach is one of my best-loved authorities on mindfulness and loving-kindness – if you haven’t spent time with her soothing meditations yet, I’d wholeheartedly recommend them.
-Radical Compassion is Tara’s latest book, sharing her wisdom into how we can best love ourselves and the world.
+Tara Brach is one of my favourite authorities on mindfulness and loving-kindness – if you haven’t spent time with her soothing meditations yet, I’d wholeheartedly recommend them.
+Radical Compassion is Tara’s latest book, sharing her wisdom on how we can best love ourselves and the world.

 A welcome celebration of one of the most precious resources we have: silence.
 Written by Norwegian explorer, writer, and publisher Erling Kagge, Silence: In the Age of Noise is easy to read in a couple of sittings but will stay with you much longer.